kippjohnson/fragilityindex/README.md

 ### Logistic Regression Fragility

-We present a new method to calculate logistic regression coefficient fragility, or how many events will it take to turn a signficiant logistic regression coefficient non-significant.
-To do this, we replace either responses (which should be binary events, i.e. 0 or 1) with the opposite event until the event is nonsignificant.
+We present a new method to calculate logistic regression coefficient fragility, or how many events will it take to change a signficiant logistic regression coefficient to non-significant at the given confidence level.
+To do this, we replace responses (which should be binary events, i.e. 0 or 1) with the opposite event until the event is nonsignificant.
 If the regression coefficient (beta) is positive, we change a 1 event to a 0.
 If the regression coefficient is negative, we change a 0 event to a 1.

 We then count the number of times this replacement must be done randomly and then obtain a fragility index.
 To account for variability, we then repeat this process a great number of times and take the mean of all of the computed fragility indices to obtain a single fragility index.